chrislee35/passivedns-client/README.md

 ## Configuration

+From version 2.0.0 on, all configuration keys for passive DNS providers are in one configuration file.
+By default the location of the file is $HOME/.passivedns-client .
+The synt

 ### DNSDB (Farsight Security)

 The DNSDB configuration file is located at $HOME/.dnsdb-query.conf by default.
 The format for its configuration file only requires one line in the following format: